Mmo-kali/mmokali.github.io/README.md

 ### -------------------------------------------------------------------
 As a passionate Cyber Security student, I thrive as a dedicated team player, demonstrating proven leadership abilities alongside effective communication skills.
 I am eager to leverage my talents and learning journey to contribute meaningfully within the Cyber Security realm.I've been doing everything I can to improve my skills and gainexposure, and have produced and released content(see below).
 Thank you for reviewing my portfolio

 # EDUCATION
 ### -------------------------------------------------------------------
-### Honours Bachelor of Information Sciences(CyberSecurity)
+### Honours Bachelor of Information Sciences (CyberSecurity)
-### (Cyber Security) Sheridan College           2022 – 2026| Oakville,canada
+### Sheridan College           2022 – 2026| Oakville,canada

-4/4 Professional Cumulative GPA
+• 4/4 Professional Cumulative GPA

-Entrance Scholarship recipient
+• Entrance Scholarship recipient

+# CERTIFICATES
+### -------------------------------------------------------------------
+• Google Cybersecurity
+• Google Technical Support Fundamentals
+• Google The Bits and Bytes of Computer Networking
+• ISO/IEC 27001 Information Security Management Systems Awareness On-demand Training Course

 # SKILLS
 ### -------------------------------------------------------------------